-In general, you will find muddlers made out of three different materials: wood, plastic, or stainless steel.
+In general, you will find muddlers made out of three different materials: wood, plastic, and stainless steel.

-Wood Muddlers: Wood muddlers are the most popular and have been used in the bar since some of the first drinks were mixed.
-They come in two basic shapes.
-One looks like a miniature baseball bat with a flat bottom.
-The other is rather straight, similar in design to a windchime or handbell.
+Wood muddlers are the classic choice and most popular material.
+They come in two basic shapes: one looks like a miniature baseball bat with a flat bottom, and the other is straight, similar in design to a windchime.

-These are favorites for bartenders because they are durable, get the job done quickly, and are useful for other things like cracking ice cubes into smaller pieces.
+These are often preferred by bartenders because they get the job done quickly and are very durable, so they last for years.
+As a bonus, wood muddlers are helpful for other things like cracking ice cubes into smaller pieces.

 - Never put a wood muddler in the dishwasher or leave it in standing water.

 - Clean your muddler in water immediately after use, especially when muddling berries and other fruits that can stain the wood.
 Some staining will likely occur over time, but that's just a sign that you put it to good use.